wader/bump/README.md

 ## Pipeline

 A pipeline consist of one or more filters executed in sequence.
-Usually starts with a filter that produces versions from a source like a git repository.
+Usually it starts with a filter that produces versions from a source like a git repository.
-After that usually zero or more filters are used to narrow down to one version.
+After that one or filters can be used to narrow down to one version.
-The first version will be used if the last filter produces more than one.
+If a pipeline ends up producing more than one version the first will be used.

-A version can optionally have a associated value that can be for example a hash of the git tag used as version.
-Use the `value`/`@` filter last in a pipeline to use it.
+A version can optionally have a associated value that can for example in the git case be the commit hash of the tag.
+To use the value instead of the version use the `value` or `@` filter last in a pipeline.

 ### Examples

+In the examples `bump pipeline PIPELINE` is used to test run a pipeline and show the result.
+Use `bump -v pipeline PIPELINE` for even more verbose output that can be helpful when testing pipelines.

 ```sh (exec)
 # Latest 4.0 ffmpeg version